langchain-ai/memory-template/README.md

 ## Motivation

-Memory lets your AI applications learn from each user interaction.
-It lets them become effective as they learn from mistakes and more engaging as they adapt to personal tastes.
+[Memory](https://langchain-ai.github.io/langgraph/concepts/memory/) lets your AI applications learn from each user interaction.
+It lets them become effective as they adapt to users' personal tastes and even learn from prior mistakes.
 This template shows you how to build and deploy a long-term memory service that you can connect to from any LangGraph agent so they can manage user-scoped memories.

 ![Motivation](./static/memory_motivation.png)